centaurus22/ruhrpottmetaller-editor/README.md

 * Download the project by cloning it or fetching one of these files:
   * zip: https://github.com/klaus-thorres/rpmetaller-editor/zipball/main
   * tar.gz: https://github.com/klaus-thorres/rpmetaller-editor/tarball/main
-* Make the content of the folder “deploy/web/” accessible for the web server.
-If you want you can only upload the “deploy” folder to your web server.
+* Make the content of the “web” folder accessible for the web server.
 * Install the project dependencies via `composer install`.
 * Import the database from the file “databases_rpm.sql” in the “database” folder into your database management software.
-* Create the “db_connect.inc.php” file in the “deploy/include/” folder, which contains the login data for the database management software and the name of the database you selected previously.
+* Create the “db_connect.inc.php” file in the “include/” folder, which contains the login data for the database management software and the name of the database you selected previously.
 A sample file is also located in that folder.